MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 ```

 This tells typescript that it should expect the names React and ReactDOM were declared using the "var"
-keyword somewhere before the code the compiler is processing, and it tells the compiler to not care about their
+keyword somewhere before the code the compiler is processing, and it tells the compiler to not care
-type by giving them the type, `any`.
-We lose valuable typechecking, but you it makes things less complicated to start,
+about their type by giving them the type, `any`.
+We lose valuable typechecking, but it makes
-we'll still get valuable type checking for our own stuff, but not when we use the React and ReactDOM names.
+things less complicated to start; we'll still get valuable type checking for our own stuff, but
+not when we use the React and ReactDOM names.

 Let's get our new `index.tsx` file off the ground: